vistalab/vistasoft/README.md

 - utilities
 - setup
 - tutorials
-- external: functions written by others that we use as dependencies (see optional software).
+- external: functions written by others that we use as dependencies (see optional packages).

 ### External dependencies
 Vistasoft depends on the following packages: